News & Events

 The centre will also deal with climate change.
 With the dramatic impact of climate change in the East, Dilmah Conservation will work with farmers and community-based organizations to increase their resilience and help them adapt to climate change.

-There will be demonstration plots of climate resilient and sustainable agricultural methods such as biochar,
+There will be demonstration plots of climate resilient and sustainable agricultural methods such as biochar, climate smart technology including irrigation and native drought resistant crops.

 This builds on an existing project “Greening Batticaloa” which was launched in 2011 and plans to plant one million cashew trees by 2020.
-With 750,000 trees already planted, the project is intended to grow the green cover over Batticaloa while enhancing the income of recipients of the trees, given the
+With 750,000 trees already planted, the project is intended to grow the green cover over Batticaloa while enhancing the income of recipients of the trees, given the high value addition that is possible with Sri Lankan cashew.

 The Dilmah Conservation team also seeks to support to the dairy industry of the district with new technology, natural enhancers to milk production and support for value addition.